 Adaptability: Adaptability is a skill that is transferable from industry to industry, but it is particularly important for anyone considering a career in agriculture.
 Adaptability is also necessary for the business, with professionals needing to be able to learn and adapt quickly to meet the changing consumer demands.
 The industry itself is also swiftly changing, with new challenges constantly coming up.
 This means individuals who opt for a career as an agricultural scientist must be able to adequately address these new obstacles by quickly adopting new methods and advanced technological innovation, in addition to predicting what new challenges lie ahead.

-Interpersonal management: For agriculture professionals working in supply chain management, interpersonal skills are incredibly important.
+Interpersonal Management: For agriculture professionals working in supply chain management, interpersonal skills are incredibly important.
 They are routinely required to interact with farmers who produce raw materials and deliver these goods to other firms.
 These firms will either send the product to another location for further manufacturing or directly to the consumer.
 The ability to negotiate is incredibly important in the agriculture industry.
 Farmers, associations, and the many advocacy groups that represent them must demonstrate interpersonal prowess when entering a formal and informal dialogue with independent regulatory bodies, key stakeholders, and of course, the government.

-Time Management and Organisation skills: For individuals who opt for a career as agricultural scientists working in logistics, organization skills are a must.
-These professionals are tasked with ensuring that raw materials are properly transported, stored, and delivered from the producer to wholesaler, to the consumer.
+Time Management and Organisation Skills: For individuals who opt for a career as agricultural scientists working in logistics, organization skills are a must.
+These professionals are tasked with ensuring that raw materials are properly transported, stored, and delivered from the producer to the wholesaler, to the consumer.
 It is not unusual for agriculture professionals to work with a variety of products, as well as a variety of farmers and numerous clients.
 In short, strong organizational skills may be a strong determining factor in one’s success in this role.
 Time management and organization are also important for those in the field – including labourers, farmers, and machine operators.

-Tech-savvy: The knowledge of where technology is going in terms if new techniques and advancements, particularly in terms of agriculture practices, is incredibly important.
-This includes a focus on things such as irrigation, pesticide-use, and improving methods and techniques of cultivation, harvest, storage, and transport.
+Tech-Savvy: The knowledge of where technology is going in terms if new techniques and advancements, particularly in terms of agriculture practices, is incredibly important.
+This includes a focus on things such as irrigation, pesticide use, and improving methods and techniques of cultivation, harvest, storage, and transport.

 Which certifications and internships can be helpful in becoming Agricultural Scientist?